skyeepayment/docs/README.md

 ### Create a signature

+When do you need to create a signature?
+When you send a request to Skyee and Skyee wants to make sure that the request is indeed from you.
+The parameters sent with the request are used to create the signature.

 1. Presume all data sent is the set M. Sort non-empty values in M in ascending alphabetical order (i.e. lexicographical sequence), and join them into string A via the corresponding URL key-value format (e.g. key1=value1&key2=value2…).

     Notes: